blackberry-garance/flowershow-app/docs/edit-this-page.md

 > [!note]
 > You are viewing documentation for Flowershow Cloud.
 For Flowershow Self-hosted documentation, visit [[/docs/self-hosted/README|docs/self-hosted]].

-If you keep your content in a public GitHub repository, and would like to encourage other people to contribute to it, you can show "Edit this page" button at the bottom of the page.
-It will link to the source file in your repository.
+You can enable an "Edit this page" button at the bottom of your pages to encourage contributions to your content.
+This button links directly to the source file in your GitHub repository.

+## Requirements

+1. Public GitHub repository containing your content
+2. `editLinkRoot` configured in your `config.mjs` file

+## Configuration

+### Setting up the Edit Link Root

-In order to make it work, you first need to set the `editLinkRoot` in your `config.mjs` file:
+In your `config.mjs` file, set the `editLinkRoot` to point to your repository's edit URL:

 ```js
 {